php-composter/php-composter/README.md

 ### Configure Git Hooks through Composer Extra key

-Finally, use the `extra` key in the package's `composer.json` to attach each of your methods to a specific Git hook.
+Finally, add a new entry `"php-composter-hooks"` to the `extra` key in the package's `composer.json` to attach each of your methods to a specific Git hook.

 **Example:**